adler-j/wasserstein_inverse_problems/README.md

 Pre-trained networks
 --------------------
-The pre-trained networks are currently under finalization and will be released soon.
+The pre-trained networks are currently under finalization and will be released soon, in the meantime, training is just a few hours.

 Dependencies
 ------------